DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 video is opposed to the gloss and sheen of Hollywood entertainment.
 That sense of opposition is the spirit and ethos of DIY production whether in music, publishing, or audio-visual media.
-As Frank describes it, videoblogging is ‘a cheap and fast alternative to making media — that looks cheap and fast’.[^06chapter5_35]
+As Frank describes it, videoblogging is "a cheap and fast alternative to making media — that looks cheap and fast"’.[^06chapter5_35]

 Throughout his work, Liss plays with form and narrative.
 He skips back and forth in time, for example, a sheet of paper is initially shown with